meant-ion/TuringMod/README.md

 	- !freegame: gets a list of all games discounted to free on the Epic Store
 				* Does not return games that were always free or on sale for more than free

+	- !reverse: flips the message sent by the chatter upside down

 MOD/STREAMER ONLY COMMANDS: